dellow/Web-Framework/README.md

 All initial files are loaded from `dist/js/app/index.js` but thanks to Browserify you can require a file from anywhere with the familiar Node requirement syntax.
 There is no requirement to provide the `.js` extension:

 	require('./javascript-file');

+<a name="troubleshooting"></a>
+## Troubleshooting
+### The `gulp sync` command with a valid `url` argument loads an empty page.
+Try running with the `xip=false` argument.
+If this works you're router probably blocks the xip.io service (and other wildcard services).
+You can fix this by using an alternative DNS address.
+Try Google's (8.8.8.8 and 8.8.4.4).
+You will also need to change this on your Smartphone and/or Tablet.